lytedev/k8s-clusters/home/readme.md

   - `talosctl apply-config --insecure --nodes "$TARGET_NODE_ADDR" --file controlplane.yaml`
   - You will need to wait a bit for Kubernetes to initialize, start up, and then join the cluster
+- Add the node to `talosconfig` as needed

 ## Storage